AdamUlster24/MLB-The-Show-Card-Creator/README.md

 **Please enter reflection position:**</br>Enter the distance from the top of the card to the reflection.
 (The default is 0.
 Use negative numbers to move the reflection further upwards)</br></br>
 **Please enter reflection size:**</br>Enter the size of the reflection. (ex.
 100) Try to make the reflection end at the top of the player's name</br></br>

-Note: You may have to download the player multiple times on Apple devices
+Note: You may have to download the card multiple times on Apple devices